tiagomdrizzo/systemd-warsaw-bb/README.md

   # chown root: /etc/systemd/system/warsaw-bb.service
   # chmod 644 /etc/systemd/system/warsaw-bb.service
   ~~~
   - Add SELinux context `systemd_unit_file_t` to the file.
-This is the default for `/etc/systemd/system/` directory, so the command below will do the trick
+This is the default for `/etc/systemd/system/` directory.
+The command below will do the trick
    ~~~
    # restorecon -RFvvv /etc/systemd/system/warsaw-bb.service
    ~~~